 - Scalability – IP PBX runs on computer software, which is easy to configure according to your enterprise’s needs.

-- Flexibility – Administrators or developers can add software-based features to boost your OP PBX functions.
+- Flexibility – Administrators or developers can add software-based features to boost your IP PBX functions.
 Examples of these features are voice mail and an automated attendant.

 Hybrid PBX/PABX